sl-solution/DLMReader.jl/docs/src/man/informat.md

 Users can define their own informats, which is basically a function with one positional argument.
 The function must accept a special mutable string and returns its modified value (or returns a subset of it).
 To use the new defined function as `informat`, user must register it by calling the `register_informat` function.

+> Note that if the function definition is changed, `DLMReader` uses the new definition and user MUST re-register it to avoid extra allocation.

 ## Supported string manipulation functions

 The function used for informat must accept a special mutable string type and return it.
 Thus, user must only modify the input argument in-place.
 Currently, few string manipulation functions are optimised for this purpose - For small to medium size files, user can use any other functions, which support working with `AbstractString`, for manipulating the input argument: (in the following paragraph `x` is referring to the positional argument of the user defined informat)